Code-Institute-Submissions/Finess_Interios/README.md

 [Google Fonts:](https://fonts.google.com/) - Google fonts were used to import the 'Barlow Condensed' font into the style.css file which is used on all pages throughout the project.

 [GitHub:](https://github.com/) - GitHub is used to store the projects code after being pushed from Git.

+[VScode:](https://code.visualstudio.com/) - Visual Studio Code was used in combination with Git to execute the code editing.

 ## User Comments